atrevinoflitton/GenBank-Parser/README.md

 # GenBank-Parser
-Utilizes Java swing to read in &amp; parse local GenBank file
+Utilizes Java Swing and BioJava to build a GUI that reads in &amp; parses a local GenBank file.
+Returns the accession number, length of sequence, & description, followed by the sequence on a new line.

 <dl>